mvolkmann/blog/src/flutter.md

 First, the constructor of the page widgets cannot take custom arguments.
 Second, the mechanism described above for passing arguments to a named route does not allow type checking to be performed at compile-time.

+Another way to implement a kind of navigation is using the `BottomNavigationBar` widget.
+This provides a row of buttons at the button of the screen representing each page of the app.
+It works best when there are three to five pages.
+Clicking a button
+This approach doesn't use `Navigator` and routes are not pushed onto a stack.

+TODO: Add example code from flutter_bottomnavigationbar project.

 ## Fonts